mshoush/Prescriptive-Monitoring-Framework/README.md

 * Now, run the following shell script to conduct experiments involving different variants of the proposed framework as well as baseline methods:

                                     ./run_test_phase.sh

+* Finally, execute the following notebook to collect results:

+                                     plot_results_all.ipynb